Liu-Hy/reading-notes-dataset-distillation/README.md

 **Method**:
 - Consider each synthetic image as a linear combination of a set of base vectors $\mathcal{M}=\\{\mathbf{b}_1, \dots, \mathbf{b}_K\\}$, where each $\mathbf{b}_k \in \mathbb{R}^d$ has the same dimension as $\mathbf{x}_k$.
 They learn a set of matrices $\\{\mathbf{A}_1, \dots, \mathbf{A}_r\\}$ where each $\mathbf{A}_i \in \mathbb{R}^{d_y \times K}$ maps the label $\mathbf{y} \in \mathbb{R}^{d_y \times 1}$ to coefficients of the bases.
 Then for $i=1, \dots, r$,
 $${\mathbf{x}_i^{\prime}}^T = \mathbf{y}^{T} \mathbf{A}_i [\mathbf{b}_i; \dots ;\mathbf{b}_k]^T$$
-- They base their work on the dataset distillation method in .
+- They base their work on the dataset distillation method in Wang et al. [1].
 They used the same BPTT algorithm to computate hypergradient, but found that using SGD with momentum and unrolling more steps is important to high performance.

 **Advantages**:
 - Captures the inter-example and inter-class relationships by sharing the bases as well as the mapping from label to coefficients.
 The parameter amount doesn't scale with the number of classes, which is beneficial in multi-class settings